DV and Sexual Assault

-Marta’s story is not unusual.
-In fact, 25% of all sexual assaults are committed by a current or former spouse or boyfriend/girlfriend.
+Did you know that sexual assault and domestic violence often go hand in hand?
+When we hear the term sexual assault, we often think of attacks by strangers.
+This isn’t always the case.
+In fact, around 33% of sexual assaults are committed by a current or former spouse, boyfriend, or girlfriend.
 And nearly one in 10 women has been raped by an intimate partner in her lifetime.

 Intimate partner violence also tends to start young, during the “tween” or teenage years.
 The CDC reports that among survivors of sexual assault, physical violence, or stalking by an intimate partner, more than 22% of female survivors and 15% of male survivors experienced intimate partner violence for the first time between the ages of 11 and 17.
 Between the ages of 18 and 24, those figures jump to nearly half of female survivors and one third of male survivors.